Genesis 41 – Joseph Interprets Pharaoh’s Dream and Rises to Power

 5. (15-16) Pharaoh tells Joseph of his dream.

 And Pharaoh said to Joseph, “I have had a dream, and there is no one who can interpret it.
 But I have heard it said of you that you can understand a dream, to interpret it.”
 So Joseph answered Pharaoh, saying, “It is not in me; God will give Pharaoh an answer of peace.”

-b.
-God will give Pharaoh and answer of peace: Joseph seems much wiser and perhaps more humble than he did before, considering the way he told his brothers his previous dreams in a self-glorying way, any such self-confidence was now gone.
+c.
+God will give Pharaoh an answer of peace: Joseph seems much wiser and perhaps humbler than he was before.
+If it was true that in the past he told his brothers his previous dreams in a self-glorying way, any such self-confidence was now gone.
 Joseph knew that God alone had the answer.

 Then Pharaoh said to Joseph: “Behold, in my dream I stood on the bank of the river.
 Suddenly seven cows came up out of the river, fine looking and fat; and they fed in the meadow.
 Then behold, seven other cows came up after them, poor and very ugly and gaunt, such ugliness as I have never seen in all the land of Egypt.
 And the gaunt and ugly cows ate up the first seven, the fat cows.
 When they had eaten them up, no one would have known that they had eaten them, for they were just as ugly as at the beginning.
 So I awoke.
 Also I saw in my dream, and suddenly seven heads came up on one stalk, full and good.
 Then behold, seven heads, withered, thin, and blighted by the east wind, sprang up after them.
 And the thin heads devoured the seven good heads.
 So I told this to the magicians, but there was no one who could explain it to me.”

 a.
 Pharaoh said to Joseph: The leader of Egypt explained the dream to Joseph, much the same way we read of it in Genesis 41:2-7.